thoukydides/homebridge-homeconnect/README.md

 The [Home Connect Developer Agreement](https://developer.home-connect.com/developer_agreement) says (in section 7):
 > Certain additional permissions to those specified at: https://developer.home-connect.com/docs/authorization/scope may be granted to Clients of selected Users upon an individual check by HC and upon agreement of a separate partner agreement between the Parties, which is based on this Agreement.

 This is required for the `Hob-Control`, `Oven-Control`, and `FridgeFreezer-Images` scopes.
 Additionally, the appliance simulator disallows `CookProcessor-Control` and `FridgeFreezer-Control`.
 These scopes are therefore not supported by this plugin.
-Control of these appliances is limited to just power on/off.
+Control of these appliances is limited to just power on/off (where supported by the Home Connect API), read-only status, and notification events.

 Use IFTTT Webhooks (e.g. via [homebridge-ifttt](https://www.npmjs.com/package/homebridge-ifttt)) to control these appliances.